 They continued to live at 253 Commonwealth until his death in May of 1895.
-After his death, Sarah Fitz moved to an apartment at 270 Commonwealth; the Eustace Fitz estate continued to own 253 Commonwealth, with Emma Fitz (their daughter) et al, trustees, shown as the owners on the 1898 Bromley map.
+After his death, Sarah Fitz moved to an apartment at 270 Commonwealth.
+253 Commonwealth continued to be owned by a trust established under his will for Sarah Fitz’s benefit.

 By the 1896-1897 winter season, 253 Commonwealth was the home of Miss Catharine Jane Chamberlayne, who operated Miss Chamberlayne’s School for Girls in the house.
 She previously had lived and operated the school at 64 Commonwealth.